davidkingsman/split-flap/README.md

 Assemble everything according to the instruction manual.

 ### PCB
 Gerber files are in the pcb folder.
 You need one per unit.
-Populate components according to the instruction manual.
+Populate components according to the instruction manual on prusaprinters.
 ### Unit
 Each split-flap unit consists of an arduino nano mounted on a custom pcb.
 It controls a 28BYJ-48 stepper motor via a ULN2003 driver chip.
 The drum with the flaps is homed with a KY003 hall sensor and a magnet mounted to the drum.